eetuam1/eetuam1/README.md

 ## 🔭 Currently working on
 - A React-based website for the Puistolan Urheilijat men's football team
-- Improving my programming skills, focusing on Java and Kotlin
+- Improving my programming skills, focusing on Java, JavaScript, Python and Kotlin

 ## 💬 Ask me about
 I’m currently in the learning phase but always open to discussing anything coding-related!
 Programming feels like a hobby to me, and I’m constantly discovering new things to learn.
 JavaScript and Java are my favorites, but I'm open to new challenges and technologies.